lewhat/alphafold_web_app/README.md

 ### Azure code changes
 - copy and paste files on /azure to their respective directory

-### Security Considerations

-- The AlphaFold VM has restricted access via security groups/NSGs
-- Authentication is handled via IAM roles or Managed Identities
-- All data is encrypted in transit and at rest
-- SAS/pre-signed URLs have limited time validity

 ### Maintenance

 - Logs are available in CloudWatch (AWS) or Application Insights (Azure)